This article is also available on Medium.

 In a previous episode of this series, we saw that Unity provides an intuitive UI system based on the Canvas element.
 But there is an “older” method that was available before this Canvas system was put in place (before Unity 5): using the

 OnGUI() method to directly draw coloured pixels on the screen in the right place.
 As explained in the docs, this function is available in any

 MonoBehaviour class and it is called automatically by Unity’s engine during the game update loop.
 Inside of this function, you can use Unity’s GUI package to draw lines, rects, polygons, texts, etc.

 Firstly, let’s create a new

 Utils.cs C# file where we define a static class containing various utilities – those are directly taken from Jeff’s tutorial:

 I won’t explain all of the code because I believe it isn’t too hard to understand if you’re a bit familiar with Unity and C#.
 But I do want to point that, at the top of the script, we see another example of the Singleton pattern for the

 WhiteTexture variable.
 The rest of the functions show good examples of Unity’s camera space transformations (going from the 3D world to the 2D screen and/or viewport requires you to change your reference and this is done via built-in methods like

 Secondly, we’ll use those new functions in a

-My old Warcraft 3-vibe lead me to pick a greenish color for everything selection related.
-So, I use a vibrant green and a transparent green for the inside and the border of the dragging box, using Zimmer’s functions in our
+My old Warcraft 3-vibe lead me to pick a greenish colour for everything selection-related.
+So, I used a vibrant green and a transparent green for the inside and the border of the dragging box, using Jeff’s functions in our

 We simply add this